enriquedevs/DE-101-Practices/Practices/session_16_ELT/README.md

   * On the search bar, type in and select **Snowflake**
   * Name: "snowflake_ls"
   * Enter your snowflake account ("accountname.southcentral-us.azure")
-  * Fill in the values for user, pssw, db, dw and role
+  * Fill in the values for user, pssw, db, dw
   * Test your connection and create

     <img src="documentation_images/ADF_snowflake_ls.png"  width=50% height=50%>